Interview by Allan Gardner

-Drifter, one of the studio’s most well-known pieces, plays with these relationships in a visually arresting fashion.
-Consisting of a four by two by two meter concrete-like cuboid floating within a three-sided white enclosure, the site-specific piece appears to defy physics, with no visible supports or mechanisms in place.
-This is where the dichotomy between Gordijn and Nauta’s explorations is able to find it’s particular ability to encourage the re-examination of space.
+Drifter, one of the studio’s most well-known pieces, plays with these relationships visually arrestingly.
+Consisting of a four-by-two-by-two-meter concrete-like cuboid floating within a three-sided white enclosure, the site-specific piece defies physics with no visible supports or mechanisms in place.
+This is where the dichotomy between Gordijn and Nauta’s explorations can find its particular ability to encourage the re-examination of space.

-Progression, as a word, is emblematic of the Studio Drift’s work.
-Avoiding science fiction tropes, skirting the often limiting world of art-as-a-science-experiment, Drift instead utilise technology and research as a means of providing experiential constructions.
-The experimental nature of their work, coupled with a clear decision to not include obvious indications of production methods or installation, provides the viewer with an empowering experience.
+Progression, as a word, is emblematic of Studio Drift’s work.
+Avoiding science fiction tropes, skirting the often limiting world of art-as-a-science-experiment, Drift instead utilise technology and research to provide experiential constructions.
+The experimental nature of their work, coupled with a clear decision not to include obvious indications of production methods or installation, provides the viewer with an empowering experience.
 Something that not only makes one aware of their own humanity but also the progress of humanity, the inherent desire for knowledge and to better inhabit the environment in which we live present within human nature.

-You both have a background in design and your practice focus in creating interactive installations, sculptures, objects and films, blending the latest science fiction inspired hi-tech developments and their poetic imagery?
+You both have a background in design, and your practice focuses on creating interactive installations, sculptures, objects and films, blending the latest science fiction-inspired hi-tech developments and their poetic imagery.
 How and when the interest in the different disciplines and media comes about?

 One of your projects is a kinetic lighting installation of moving glass tubes that you showcased in Iris Van Herpen’s Syntopia collection.
 Syntopia tried to replicate the feathers and soundwave patterns of birds.
 Could you tell us the intellectual process behind your installation?

 Drifter is one of your acclaimed projects.
-It presents a rotating massive concrete block that poetically appears to float in the space defying all sense of gravity.
+It presents a rotating massive concrete block that poetically appears to float in space, defying all sense of gravity.
 What were the biggest challenges you faced in its development?

-You practice also encompasses a marked exploration of different materials.
-There’s a large amount of research on what is called, Future materials such as auto-healing concrete and a myriad of biomaterials.
-What are for you the most exciting of these new materials and material combinations?
+Your practice also encompasses a marked exploration of different materials.
+There’s a large amount of research on Future materials, such as auto-healing concrete and a myriad of biomaterials.
+What is the most exciting of these new materials and material combinations for you?

 We like to use raw materials in their most honest and purest appearance, so no artificial colours or lacquered finishes.
-We like to show the technology that we use, and not hide printed circuit boards or motors under a surface.
-The idea is that you see the technological components, but not get the feeling that it feels distant or inhuman.
-But most of all we like it when a material has hardly any materiality.
+We like to show our technology and not hide printed circuit boards or motors under a surface.
+The idea is that you see the technological components, but do not feel that it feels distant or inhuman.
+But most of all, we like it when a material has hardly any materiality.
 Like clouds, hairs, waterdrops and air.
-We are getting more closely to these sort of substances that can be made by man.
+We are getting closer to the substances that man can make.
 Very exciting!

 Where do you see taking your work into?

-With our work, we strive to re-establish the connection between humans and Earth.
-The performative character of our work is increasing and we develop experiences, animated spaces and choreographed sculptures that unite people on a deep level and allow them to get in tune with themselves, their environment and other people.
+Our work strives to re-establish the connection between humans and Earth.
+The performative character of our work is increasing.
+We develop experiences, animated spaces and choreographed sculptures that unite people deeply and allow them to get in tune with themselves, their environment and other people.
 Light and movement play a big role in this process.
 We keep on exploring this topic deeper and expand to outdoor spaces and natural environments to create the biggest impact.

 What is your chief enemy of creativity?